 Via Lifehacker comes this flowchart approach to defeating procrastination.
 Starting with “Have I made an action plan?”, a series of yes-or-no answers should lead you to productivity.
 And this procrastination flowchart from Radiant Organizing takes a more humorous, albeit still helpful, approach.

 Perhaps you require a more no-nonsense approach to getting things done.
 Then try Write or Die.
 The iOS and web apps start to delete your writing if you pause for too long.

 Or, as they’re known in the self-help realm, “accountability buddies”.
 As Lifehack explains, “Ideally, your buddy should be someone who has his/her own set of goals.
 Both of you will hold each other accountable to your goals and plans.”

 There are a lot of ways to block distracting websites and apps, but our favorite is Freedom.
 Simply choose your productivity drains, choose when you’d like to block them, and the app – for OS, iOS, and Windows – won’t let you access them.
-The service is free, though premium features run $2.50 a month.
+The service is free, though premium features run less than $2.50 a month.

 Sign up for Uncubed Daily to receive the best tech news, career advice, and jobs.